 Of course tomfoolery of this kind is contemptible enough, and under ordinary circumstances harmless enough.
-Mr. Quinlan's twenty-five cents will probably not do much harm to the British Empire, and England is likely to survive "Transatlantic's" foul-mouthed threats; but when we come to see what "spreading the light" really means, and what is the practical application that is given to "physical force," and the "doctrine of the sword," we shall perceive that such incitements as those quoted are not as harmless as we might at first be tempted to suppose.
-The "Irish World" is the Advocate of Mutilation.

-Here is a contribution to the paper which leaves no doubt on the subject: - "Mr. Smyth, M.P., is quite willing now-a-days to do not a thing that shall disturb society,' and quite agrees with all the respectables (idlers) of society that a mixture of good (devils) landlords would benefit society.
+Mr. Quinlan's twentyfive cents will probably not do much harm to the British Empire, and England is likely to survive "Transatlantic's" foul-mouthed threats; but when we come to see what "spreading the light" really means, and what is the practical application that is given to "physical" force," and the "doctrine of the sword," we shall perceive that such incitements as those quoted are not as harmless as we might at first be tempted to suppose. monude planne) writes thus :- "Irishmen, obeer up 1 be brothers ! fall of Saidy military knowledge night The "Irish World" is the Advocate of Mutilation.
+Here is a contribution to the paper which leaves no doubt on the subject: - "Mr. Smyth, M.P., is quite willing now-a-days to do not a thing that shall disturb society, and quite agrees with all the respectables (idlers) of society that a mixture of good (devils) landlords would benefit society.
 As to pulling down what John Mitchell designated the 'pirate flag of Britain,' as to getting Irishwomen to fling out vitriol upon the ruffianly soldiery whom English felony may send over to Ireland, as John Mitchell taught Mr. Smyth soon after his college days; tut, tut, the Mr. Smyth of to-day is not that kind of patriot at all.
-He would not now after the teaching of O'Connell take the liberty of Ireland if it cost one drop of blood-not he! not he!"
-(Signed) TRANSATLANTIC.
+He would not now after the teaching of O'Connell take the liberty of Ireland if it cost one drop of blood-not (bengis) the British Empire is crumbling to pieces.
+The TRANSATIANTIC.